 Regarding the use of mental health-related information, Illinois requires that an applicant for a FOID card sign a release that waives confidentiality and authorizes disclosure of his or her mental health information for the sole purpose of determining whether the applicant is or was a patient in a mental health institution and thus disqualified on that basis from receiving a FOID card.13 No mental health care or treatment records may be requested, and this information must be destroyed within one year of receipt.14

-For general information on the background check process and categories of prohibited purchasers or possessors, see the Background Checks in Illinois section and the section entitled Prohibited Purchasers Generally in Illinois.
+For general information on the background check process and eligibility standards for purchasing and possessing firearms, see the Background Check Procedures in Illinois and Firearm Prohibitions in Illinois pages.

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at firstname.lastname@example.org.Contact

 - Federal law, enacted in 1968, still uses archaic and offensive terminology to prohibit firearm access by people who have been “adjudicated as a mental defective.”
 18 USC 922(g)(4).
 Federal regulations define that term to mean: